williamouyang/okta.github.io/_source/docs/api/resources/users.md

 #### Custom Profile Properties

-User profiles may be extended with custom properties but the attribute must first be added to the user profile schema before it can be referenced.
+User profiles may be extended with custom properties but the property must first be added to the user profile schema before it can be referenced.
 You can use the Profile Editor in the Admin UI or the [Schemas API](./schemas.html) to manage schema extensions.

 ### Credentials Object